 Day 2: Saturday (6/19)

-We will lunch in Temple Bar with cobble stone streets with delightful restaurants and shops.
+We will lunch in Temple Bar with its cobble stone streets and delightful restaurants and shops.
 Our pub lunch at The Quay Restaurant will give you the quintessential Irish pub grub experience.
 After lunch there will be ample time to grab a few souvenirs.

 Our evening will include a wonderful dinner followed by one of Dublin’s most unique walking tours.
 The Literary Pub Crawl is a first-class tour that incorporates history, culture as well the literary trove of Irish works including Oscar Wilde and James Joyce.